filmhubhq/filmhubhq.github.io/_faq/index2.md

 1. Can’t I go to iTunes directly?

     No directly, but you _could_ submit your title(s) to one of few iTunes approved encoders.
 They charge you, though - typically several hundred dollars for their services.
 They also might simply deny your title(s).
-Most Kinonation customers also prefer our consolidated accounting across all VOD outlets worldwide.
+Most Filmhub customers also prefer our consolidated accounting across all VOD outlets worldwide.

 1. Do I need Errors and Omissions (E&O) insurance for my film?

     Generally no if you’re only targeting internet VoD distribution outlets.
 Generally yes if you are seeking to get your film distributed via Cable VoD.

-1. Does the quality of my film stay the same after I upload to Kinonation?
+1. Does the quality of my film stay the same after I upload to Filmhub?

     Yes, definitely.
-The ProRes file that you upload will be used by KinoNation to make the different “mezzanine” files for each VoD outlet.
+The ProRes file that you upload will be used by Filmhub to make the different “mezzanine” files for each VoD outlet.

 1. Can I send you a hard drive?